 Winds are people too

-We also found it interesting the Mediterranean people always speak of the winds by their proper names, some of which are derived from the gods.
+We also found it interesting the Mediterranean people always speak of the winds by their proper names, some of which are derived from the gods (of course).
 Stories are written of the glory of the heroes and champions who friended the wind and tales are told over drinks of the scorn of its enemies.
 The winds are a part of legends!

 Now, Matt and I are from the United States, sadly a place where the winds have no name (Did you think of U2, I did, dive deeper…).
 For us, the wind is just the called the wind.
 It is only described by its direction.
 The winds here don’t honor the gods or describe anything at all.
 They don’t accent our culture at all.